Javier94cuba/Javier94cuba/README.md

 detuchef.com
 avstarfish.com

-💻 Phytom: Trabaje en un proyecto acerca de 3 meses para la creacion de un bot que realizaba web scrapping a sitios de venta de articulos varios.

-Fue un proyecto preciso y de corta duracion, en conjunto con desarrolladores de otras partes del mundo.

-usamos varias librerias como: Scrapy.
+💻 Phytom: I worked for nearly three months in a project dedicated to web scrapping to markets places.

+I was a short project along with  developer from abroad, we used libraries as Scrapy.
 Selenium.
 BeautifulSoup.